"...a fresh choreographic language all their own. It’s spellbinding." - Stir Vancouver

 - Centre Stage

-Throe explores our interdependence in crisis through a stunning intersection of aerial acrobatics, contemporary dance, and visual theatre.
+Throe explores our interdependence in the aftermath of our future disaster with a stunning intersection of aerial acrobatics, contemporary dance, and visual theatre.
 This new work features six powerful performers in a world of aerial ropes, as they cling to what remains in the throes of survival.
 While Throe depicts us at the mercy of our circumstances, it also highlights the resilience and hope in collectivity.
 It pushes the boundaries of aerial dance, blurring the space between floor and air to create a compellingly kinetic and visually arresting experience.

-Throe has been created in a 2021-22 residency at The Dance Centre (Vancouver, BC) and had its world premiere November 17-19, 2022 as part of the Global dance Connections series at The Dance Centre.
+Throe was created in a 2021-22 residency at The Dance Centre (Vancouver, BC) and had its world premiere November 17-19, 2022 as part of the Global dance Connections series at The Dance Centre.

 The project is made possible thanks to the support of the Canada Council for the Arts and the British Columbia Arts Council, with additional support from CircusWest Performing Arts Society.